Excerpt:

 Jerry laughed.
 “I was there.
 I saw it.
 Dirk threw Sam over the car.
 It was a sight.
 I don’t think either you or me would want to tangle with Dirk over his wife Sandy.
 Dirk was more than Sam could handle.”

-Victor knocked some of the sand from his surfer style black and white checkered swimsuit.
-He started trying to shake the sand off his greased up arms and legs but quickly stopped the pointless effort.
+Still on the ground but partially sitting up, Victor knocked some of the sand from his surfer style black and white checkered swimsuit.
+Squatting, but not standing up, Victor started trying to shake the sand off his greased up arms and legs.
+He looked like he was trying to do some weird Russian dance.
+When he noticed people looking at him, he quickly stopped the pointless effort.
 “No. I don’t want to get into a fight with Dirk.
 True that.
 But.
 I have beaten him at poker.
 He is not a gracious loser but actually, I do like Dirk.”

 Jerry said, “I wish I had the money to play poker with you all but you all are out of my league.”